futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ### Functional graph algorithms

-Having our inductive definitions of graphs, it's time to show how that can be leveraged to write clear, recursive graph algorithms.
+Now that we defined graphs inductively, it's time to show how that can be leveraged to write clear, recursive graph algorithms.
 Let's have a look at some fundamental graph algorithms: depth-first search (DFS), breadth-first search (BFS), Dijkstra's shortest path and Prims' algorithm to